Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 • Possibility of appeal by the public prosecutor.

-• Referral to the second degree judge as a guarantee tool for the parties.
+• Remand to the second-instance judge as a safeguard for the parties.

 Conclusions

-In conclusion, judgment no. 16478 of 2024 represents an important clarification in the field of criminal procedural law.
-It underscores the importance of the principle of legality and the protection of the rights of the parties, highlighting how the Italian legal system provides opportunities for review even in cases of acquittal.
-It is essential for legal practitioners to keep these indications in mind to ensure the correct application of the law and the protection of the rights of all actors involved in the criminal process.
+In conclusion, judgment No. 16478 of 2024 represents an important clarification within the field of criminal procedural law.
+It underscores the importance of the principle of legality and the protection of parties' rights, highlighting how the Italian legal system provides for review opportunities even in cases of acquittal.
+It is crucial for legal professionals to keep these indications in mind to ensure the correct application of the law and the protection of the rights of all parties involved in criminal proceedings.

 Bianucci Law Firm